Spurious local minima in nonconvex sum-of-squares optimization: Introduction

 Next we expand our scope to varieties of higher degree.
-Example~\ref{ex:QuarticsSpuriousMinima} shows that on general varieties there exist spurious local minima in the interior of $\Sigma_X$, and that this behaviour persists even when $k$ is larger than any prescribed fraction of the maximum number of available summands.
+Example~\ref{ex:QuarticsSpuriousMinima} shows that on a general variety $X\subseteq\bbP^n$, there may exist spurious local minima in the interior of $\Sigma_X$, and that this behaviour persists even when $k$ is larger than any prescribed fraction of $n+1$.
 We therefore focus on bounding the size of the locus of spurious second-order stationary points in the interior.

 One major difficulty is the determination of the Pythagoras numbers for these varieties.
 While this is a quite difficult task in general, recent work~\cite{blekherman2021sums} has shown some upper bounds on the Pythagoras number.
 For instance, \cite[Theorem 2.2]{blekherman2021sums} says that if $r(X)$ is the smallest integer $k$ such that any $k$ linearly independent linear forms with no common zero on $X$ generate \(R_2\), then \(\Pythagoras(X)\le r(X)\).
 Our next theorem shows that for such $k$ the locus of spurious first-order stationary points in the interior of \(\Sigma_X\) is small.